EaryChow/Blender-AgX-Resolve/README.md

 # How

   1. Install as per Where above.
       1. Place the DCTL node.
 Select the Blender-AgX DCTL.
-Unlike the original AgX-Resolve repo, this fork defaults the input to Linear Rec.709, and then separately defines the working primaries, hence not requiring an pre-transform.
+Unlike the original AgX-Resolve repo, this fork defaults the input to Linear Rec.709, and then separately defines the working primaries, hence not requiring a pre-transform before the DCTL node.
 2. Experiment.

 Note that defaults are set for matching Blender's results.